 The great thing about Vegas is that it can be enjoyed any time of year.
 Winter nights can be chilly, but the desert climate also means it’s never too cold during the day and pools are open all year-round.
 The Venetian has a number of pools to choose from including a renovated pool deck perfect for relaxing in the sun.
 If you prefer something more lively, the Venetian’s TAO Beach hosts one of the best day parties (and nightclubs) in Vegas with live DJs every Thursday – Saturday, and is also open for regular pool hours 11:30am-6pm every day.

 Where to Stay for Your Vegas Girls Trip

-The Palazzo Las Vegas is easily my top recommendation for where to stay on a Vegas girls getaway.
+The Palazzo Las Vegas is an excellent recommendation for where to stay on a Vegas girls getaway.
 I’ve stayed at the Palazzo many times over the years and love it for so many reasons.
-Never mind the fact that I am a lover of all things Italian (including my husband who is 27% according to 23andMe) the Palazzo is a favorite of mine for all of the following:
+Never mind the fact that I am a lover of all things Italian, the Palazzo is a favorite of mine for all of the following:

 1. The Palazzo is a luxurious, 5-star hotel and all rooms are suites so you’ll have ample room no matter what.

 2. The Palazzo is ideally located on the strip, neither not too north or not too south, making it an easy walk or quick cab ride away to the other hotels and top attractions.